rzajac/esp-ecl/src/timers/README.md

-## Timers
+## Timers.

-Library is a thin wrapper around SDK provided timer functions and makes
+Library is a thin wrapper around SDK provided timer functions.
-starting, stopping and disarming timers easier.
+Makes starting, stopping and disarming timers easier.

 See [example program](../../examples/timers) and library documentation in [timers.h](include/timers.h) header file for more details.